f18m/malloc-tag/tools/README.md

 # malloc-tag tools

-This README describes the Python-based tools to postprocess malloc-tag snapshots:
+This README describes the Python-based tools to postprocess malloc-tag JSON snapshots:

+* mtag-json2dot
 * mtag-postprocess
-* mtag-json2dot

 ## How to install